Desaiakshata/Asphalt-crack-classification-using-Faster-RCNN/README.md

 3) Copy the training images to the Images folder and annotations to the Annotations folder within the dataset folder as shown in the folder structure below.

-On GPU2:
+On GPU:

-Method 1: Images are in Images folder, Annotations in Annotationsfolder and checkpoints in CPfolder.
+Method 1: Images are in Images folder, Annotations in Annotationsfolder and checkpoints in CP folder.

 For training using method 1 you have to change the paths in the config file and also class labels in label.pbtxt.

-4) Folder Structure - files on GPU2
+4) Folder Structure
 ```
 |-home
     |-models